RULES HELP KEEP EVERYONE PLAYING FAIR!

 The purpose of the following trade policies and procedures is to facilitate trading among Members by promoting a system of good business practice and understanding of guidelines set for Executive One Alaska, LLC, dba EOA COMMERCE NETWORK (hereinafter referred to as EOA).

 2. Pricing: Member agrees to sell products and/or services to other Members of EOA for trade dollars at regular prevailing prices and on the same priority given cash customers.
-The construction and automotive industries sell their labor at 100% trade dollars and their parts / materials at 100% trade dollars.
-Retail sells at ½ cash ½ trade and the same with multi-state airlines.
-Otherwise the trade dollar must be accepted for the total value of the transaction, unless prior arrangements have been made with EOA.
-EOA reserves the right to inquire into complaints of overpricing by a Member.
+Members in the construction and automotive industries, and those approved by EOA, sell their labor at 100% trade dollars and their parts / materials at 100% cash.
+Retail and wholesale members sell at ½ cash ½ trade and the same with multi-state airlines.
+Business accounts pay a 7 1/2% cash transaction fee on purchases and sales, on both the trade and cash portions of all EOA transactions.
+Employee/Sub account cardholders do not pay this fee, as EOA collects this fee when trade dollars are transferred from Business accounts into Employee/Sub accounts.
+EOA reserves the right to inquire into complaints of noncompliance to these terms and/or overpricing by a Member.
 Violations may result in cancellation of the offending Member’s account and/or immediate adjustment to the transaction involved.

 3. Definition of Member in good standing: A Member, who conducts trades and/or otherwise operates in accordance with these policies and procedures, is current in any monies owed to EOA, has not exceeded their line of credit, has a valid credit card and tax identification number (TIN) on file, and has a valid, active Member account is considered to be a “Member in good standing.”
 Only Members in good standing are entitled to the services and privileges offered by EOA.